Self-Supervised Learning of Contextual Embeddings for Link Prediction in Heterogeneous Networks: The Proposed Framework

-where $f_{NN}$ is a non-linear function and the transformation matrix $\bm{W}_s$ is the learnable parameter.
+where $f_{NN}$ is a non-linear function and the transformation matrix $\bm{W}_s \in \mathbb{R}^{d \times d}$ is the learnable parameter.
 The residual connection \cite{he2016deep} is applied to preserve the contextual embeddings in the previous step.
-This allows us to still maintain the global relations by passing the original global embeddings through the layers while learning the contextual embeddings.
-Given two nodes $v_i$ and $v_j$ in the context subgraph $g_c$, the corresponding entry $\bar{A}^k_{ij}$ in semantic association matrix can be computed using the multi-head (with $N_h$ heads) attention mechanism~\cite{vaswani2017attention} in order to capture relational dependencies under different subspaces.
-For each head, we calculate $\bar{A}^k_{ij}$ as follows: where the transformation matrix $\bm{W}_1$ and $\bm{W}_2$ are learnable parameters.
-Note that different from the aggregation procedure performed across all nodes in the general graph G, the proposed translation operation is only performed within the local context subgraph $g_c$.
+This allows us to still maintain the global relations by passing the original global embeddings through layers while learning contextual embeddings.
+Given two nodes $v_i$ and $v_j$ in context subgraph $g_c$, the corresponding entry $\bar{A}^k_{ij}$ in semantic association matrix can be computed using the multi-head (with $N_h$ heads) attention mechanism~\cite{vaswani2017attention} in order to capture relational dependencies under different subspaces.
+For each head, we calculate $\bar{A}^k_{ij}$ as follows:

+where the transformation matrix $\bm{W}_1$ and $\bm{W}_2$ are learnable parameters.
+It should be noted that, different from the aggregation procedure performed across all nodes in the general graph G, the proposed translation operation is only performed within the local context subgraph $g_c$.
 The updated embeddings after applying the translation operation according to context $g_c$ indicate the most representative roles of each node in the specific local context neighborhood.
-In order to capture the higher-order association relations within the context, we apply multiple layers of the transformation operation defined in Eq.~(\ref{eqn:embed_shift}) by stacking $d_{max}$ layers as shown in Figure~\ref{fig:neural_architecture}, where $d_{max}$ is the largest diameter of the subgraphs sampled in the context generation process.
-We concatenate the embeddings learnt from different layers and feed into the classifier.
-In pre-training step, a linear projection function is applied to predict the probability of masked nodes.
+In order to capture the higher-order association relations within the context, we apply multiple layers of the transformation operation in Eq.~(\ref{eqn:embed_shift}) by stacking $K$ layers as shown in Figure~\ref{fig:neural_architecture}, where $K$ is the largest diameter of the subgraphs sampled in context generation process.

+By applying multiple translation layers, we are able to obtain multiple embeddings for each node in the context subgraph.
+In order to collectively consider different embeddings in the downstream tasks, we aggregate the node embeddings learnt from different layers $\{h_i^k\}_{k=1,...,K}$ as the contextual embedding $\Tilde{h}_i$ for each node as follows.

+Given a context subgraph $g_c$, the obtained contextual embedding vectors $\{\Tilde{h}_i\}_{i=1,2,...,|V_c|}$ can be fed into the prediction tasks.
+In pre-training step, a linear projection function is applied on the contextual embeddings to predict the probability of masked nodes.
 For fine-tuning step, we apply a single layer feed-forward network with softmax activation function for binary link prediction.